Diocese of Lausanne, Geneva and Fribourg: Bishops

 Bishop Marius of Avenches attended the Synod of Mâcon of 585.
-The "Chartularium of Lausanne" affirms that St. Marius was born in the Burgundian Diocese of Autun about 530, was consecrated Bishop of Avenches in May, 574, and died 31 December, 594.
-Marius wrote an addition (455-581) to the Chronicle of St. Prosper of Aquitaine.
+The "Chartularium of Lausanne" affirms that St. Marius was born in the Burgundian Diocese of Autun about 530, was consecrated Bishop of Avenches in May 574 and died on 31 December 594.
+Marius wrote an addition (455–581) to the Chronicle of St. Prosper of Aquitaine.
 The episcopal see of Avenches may have been transferred to Lausanne by Marius, or possibly not before 610.

 The most distinguished subsequent bishops are: Heinrich von Lenzburg (d.
 1019), who rebuilt the cathedral, which was completed c.
 1000; Hugo (1019–1037), a son of Rudolf III of Burgundy, in 1037 proclaimed the "Peace of God"; Burkart von Oltingen (1057–1089), one of the most devoted adherents of Emperor Henry IV, with whom he was banished, and made the pilgrimage to Canossa; Guido von Merlen (1130–1144), a correspondent of Bernard of Clairvaux; Amadeus of Hauterive, a Cistercian (1144–1459), who wrote homilies in honour of the Blessed Virgin.
-During the administration of Bishop Amedeus, Pope Eugenius III visited Lausanne, between 14 and 20 May 1148.
+During the administration of Bishop Amedeus, Pope Eugenius III visited Lausanne between 14 and 20 May 1148.

-Boniface of Brussels (1231-1239) was formerly a master in the Sorbonne University of Paris and head of the cathedral school at Cologne; he resigned because of physical ill-treatment, and was later appointed auxiliary bishop at Liège and then at Utrecht.
-The Benedictine Louis de la Palud (1432–1440) took part in the Councils of Konstanz (1414), Pavia-Siena (1423) and Basel (1431) and at Basel, in January 1432, was chosen Bishop of Lausanne, against Jean de Prangins, the chapter's choice; Palud was later vice-chamberlain of the conclave, in which Amadeus VIII of Savoy was elected Felix V, by whom he was made a cardinal.
+Boniface of Brussels (1231–1239) was formerly a master in the Sorbonne University of Paris and head of the cathedral school at Cologne; he resigned because of physical ill-treatment, and was later appointed auxiliary bishop at Liège and then at Utrecht.
+The Benedictine Louis de la Palud (1432–1440) took part in the Councils of Konstanz (1414), Pavia-Siena (1423) and Basel (1431) and at Basel, in January 1432, was chosen Bishop of Lausanne, against Jean de Prangins, the chapter's choice; Palud was later vice-chamberlain of the conclave, in which Amadeus VIII, Duke of Savoy was elected Antipope Felix V, by whom he was made a cardinal.

 Bishop George of Saluzzo was a notable episcopal legislator.
-On 17 May 1453, he formalized an agreement with the canons of the cathedral as a set of Statutes.
+On 17 May 1453, he formalised an agreement with the canons of the cathedral as a set of Statutes.
 On 2 June 1453, he published statutes and regulations for the episcopal court of the Official.
-He also published synodical constitutions for the reform of the clergy; Cardinal Giuliano della Rovere (1472–76) in 1503 ascended the papal throne as Julius II.
+He also published synodical constitutions for the reform of the clergy; Cardinal Giuliano della Rovere (1472–1476) in 1503 ascended the papal throne as Pope Julius II.

 Meanwhile, the bishops of Lausanne, who had been Counts of Vaud since the time of Rudolph III of Burgundy (1011), and until 1218 subject only to imperial authority, were in 1270 granted the status of prince of the Holy Roman Empire, but their temporal power only extended over a small part of the diocese, namely over the city and district of Lausanne, as well as a few towns and villages in the Cantons of Vaud and Fribourg; on the other hand, the bishops possessed many vassals among the most distinguished of the patrician families of what is now western Switzerland.